King of the Narrow Sea: Critical response

-The episode received highly positive critical reviews.
+The episode received mostly positive critical reviews.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 87% based on 116 reviews, with an average rating of 7.6/10.
 The site's critical consensus said, "Making for deeply uncomfortable family viewing, 'King of the Narrow Sea' trades dragonflame for dangerous liaisons and goes a long way towards deepening House of the Dragon's web of intrigue."

 Writing for GamesRadar+, Molly Edwards gave it a rating of 4.5 out of 5 stars and said, "After the dazzling, gruesome spectacle of last week, 'King of the Narrow Sea' is a return to what this series does so well: twisty game playing with shrouded motivations.
 The episode deftly leaves every single member of the main cast in an impossible situation by the time the credits roll."
 Den of Geek's Alec Bojalad rated it 4 out of 5 stars and wrote, "The show's approach to time remains a double-edged Valyrian sword.
 House of the Dragon does so many of the little things well that you wish it had more time to indulge them."
 The Telegraph's Michael Deacon also rated it 4 out of 5 stars and named it "the best episode of the series so far."

 Jenna Scherer of The A.V.
 Club graded it with a "B+" and gave praise to Parker's writing, Kilner's directing, Djawadi's score, and the performances of Smith and Alcock.
 Furthermore, for Parker and Kilner, Scherer stated that the two have successfully created "a narrative and emotional drive that House Of The Dragon has been sorely lacking.
 It's tense, sexy, smart, and even, dare I say it, fun."
 IGN's Helen O'Hara gave it a "good" 7 out of 10 and wrote in her verdict: "This quieter, almost action-free episode is once again focused on dynastic matters and sexposition after the action of last week.
 It’s well played, shot, and paced, but its unhappy, self-involved characters need a little leavening if they’re going to match the heights of Game Of Thrones."
 She also praised the writing, production values, and performances, particularly Considine's.
-Jeremy Egner of The New York Times was also favorable of the episode and praised the on-screen dynamic performances of Considine and Alcock.
+Jeremy Egner of The New York Times was also favorable of the episode, praising the on-screen dynamic performances of Considine and Alcock.